yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

 history with the original.
 This means your changes can be isolated, reviewed and ultimately merged.
 In practice the workflow typically goes like this

-  1. You make a fork of `m2pi/super-project` as `myusername/super-project`
+  1. Make a fork of `m2pi/super-project` as `myusername/super-project`
-  2. You make a new branch on your fork.
+  2. Make a new branch on your fork.
 Most new work happens in branches so that you can keep things tidy
-  3. You open a pull request for your new branch against the main branch of `m2pi/super-project`
+  3. Open a pull request for your new branch against the main branch of `m2pi/super-project`
-  4. The m2pi admins look at your changes
-     i.
-They'll make comments on your pull request and maybe request changes ii.
-You'll discuss your changes with them and push any updates to your branch
+  4. The m2pi admins look at your changes.
+They'll discuss your changes via comments on the pull request.
+They might request you make changes and push new commits to your branch.
   5. When everyone is happy the m2pi admins will merge your pull request which will update the original `m2pi/super-project` repository.
 Job Done!